Hady Amr

-Hady Amr (born April 8, 1967) is an American government official who served as special representative for Palestinian affairs from 2022 to 2025.
+Hady Amr is an American government official who served as special representative for Palestinian affairs from 2022 to 2025.
 He was previously Deputy Assistant Secretary for Israeli and Palestinian Affairs in the Bureau of Near Eastern Affairs within the U.S. Department of State.
 The new position is a significant upgrade in relations with Palestine.
 He was appointed to the role under President Joe Biden on January 20, 2021.
-He was born in Lebanon, and has close ties to the region, being praised by both Israeli and Palestinian leaders alike.
+He has been praised by both Israeli and Palestinian leaders alike.

 He is a policy analyst and author in the area of U.S. relations with the Muslim world and on the Arab-Israeli conflict, Lebanon, Jordan, and the economic and social development of the Arab world.
 He has served as a Senior Advisor in the Office of Policy at the Department of Homeland Security, as a Deputy Assistant Administrator for the Middle East at the United States Agency for International Development (USAID), and as United States Deputy Special Envoy for Israeli-Palestinian Negotiations from 2014 to 2017.

+Early life and education

+Amr has lived mostly in Virginia but also in New Jersey and the Middle East.
+He earned a B.A. in economics from Tufts University, before receiving an M.A. in International Affairs at Princeton University.